hangfire-postgres/Hangfire.PostgreSql/README.md

 Hangfire.PostgreSql
 ===================
-This is an plugin to the Hangfire Storage System.
+This is an plugin to the Hangfire to enable PostgreSQL as a storage system.

 Instructions
 ------------